STM-Capstone-2022/stm-capstone-door-knock-detection/README.md

 ## Setting up the alert system

 For the alert, we will be using the rules engine, a free service that monitors MQTT messages and triggers an action once it detects the correct message.
+The rule will send an email as soon as the rule is triggered.

 To setup the rule, on the IoT Core navigate to the left side bar and go to Manage -> Message Routing -> Rules.